 - priorities for developing safe and effective treatments, and

 - awareness raising and training in the administration of treatments for staff, patients and the general public and the developing role of patient safety specialists.

-- proposals in the Medicine and Medical devices Bill for a enforcement notices with criminal sanctions for breaches,
+- proposals in the Medicine and Medical Devices Bill for enforcement notices with criminal sanctions for breaches,

 - how individuals affected by breaches to legislation will be able to bring civil proceedings forward, and